Rei-SwitchBot/faq/en-us/Keypad Vision.md

 The button at the bottom of the Keypad Vision can be customized in the SwitchBot app's button settings screen.
 When selecting the doorbell function, you can specify either an added Lock Ultra or Hub 3 in your account, and pressing the button will make a chime sound from your Lock Ultra or Hub 3.
-Setting up the button by going to SwitchBot App -> Keypad Vision -> Gear Icon -> Button Settings -> Rings -> Paired Device
+Setting up the button by going to SwitchBot App -> Keypad Vision -> Gear Icon -> Button Settings -> Rings -> Paired Device Please enable Quick Unlocking feature by going to SwitchBot app -> Keypad Vision -> Gear icon to communicate faster with Ultra or Hub 3.

 ---
 ### Troubleshooting SwitchBot Keypad Vision Won't Power on